Sean Couturier Game Preview: Flyers vs. Sabres

 Couturier Stats vs. the Sabres

-- The Sabres have given up 27 goals in total (three per game), which ranks 14th in the league in goals allowed.
+- The Sabres have given up 29 goals in total (2.9 per game), which ranks 11th in the NHL in goals allowed.

 Watch the NHL on Max with the B/R Sports Add-On